OnHyex/MusicManager/README.md

-//TODO: Add time scrubbing for modded songs, Potentially make it so that directory names are listed prior to song names for organization
+//TODO: Add time scrubbing for modded songs, potentially make it so that directory names are listed prior to song names for organization, fix issues with removing directories then hitting reload

 Music Manager: